vishalbasra/vishalbasra.github.io/_posts/2017-08-19-getting-started-with-samba.md

 <br />I'm writing this post with the idea of how I first learned about samba, and I intend to write this post as a reference for me or for someone to read it and understand the key concepts.
-This is not going to be a details Step by Step Technical walkthrough, rather a post that'll work to understand the key concepts.
+This is not going to be a details step by step technical walkthrough, rather a post that'll work to help better understand the key concepts.

 But before we can delve into Samba and how it works, it's important to understand

 ## The most shortest history of Windows Networking wrt this post
 <p>1.
-In 1985,</p> Microsoft didn't support TCP, so they made SMB or Server Message Block work over something called the `NetBIOS` protocol. <br />
+In 1985,</p> Microsoft didn't support TCP, so they made `SMB` or `Server Message Block` work over something called the `NetBIOS` protocol. <br />
    The NetBIOS protocol was MS's solution at the time to do a couple of things ( more in detail later )

-It allowed
+SMB allowed

 - file sharing withing workgroups
 - printer sharing within work groups